 Stroke Risk factors that cannot be changed include:

-The best way to decrease your risk factors of stroke is to identify those you have and eliminate those under your control.
-Not all risk factors are controllable, but lifestyle changes such as controlling high blood pressure and stopping smoking may significantly decrease your stroke risk factors.
+The best way to decrease your risk factors of stroke is to identify the risks you have and eliminate those under your control.
+Not all risk factors are controllable, but lifestyle changes such as controlling high blood pressure, diabetes, cholesterol, and stopping smoking may significantly decrease your stroke risk factors.
 It is easier to prevent a stroke than to treat a stroke.

-Stroke treatment centers such as USA Medical Center employ modern therapies that include specially trained physicians and health care providers, special drugs, and brain imaging equipment to improve outcomes for patients experiencing stroke.
-Utilizing modern therapies often prevents nerve damage by reversing the stroke damage before permanent damage has occurred.
+Stroke treatment centers such as University Hospital employ modern therapies that include specially trained physicians and health care providers, special drugs, and brain imaging equipment to improve outcomes for patients experiencing stroke.
+Utilizing modern therapies often prevents neuron and cell damage by reversing or stopping further effects of stroke before permanent damage has occurred.

-Before the stroke patient is discharged from USA Medical Center, the Stroke Team is committed to helping make the transition from the hospital to the home a smooth one.
+Before the stroke patient is discharged from University Hospital, the Stroke Team is committed to helping make the transition from the hospital to the home a smooth one.
 Stroke patients and their families experience many challenges after a stroke and our goal is to assist in the journey.
-USA Medical Center hosts a stroke support group for the survivor and caregiver.
+University Hospital hosts a stroke support group for the survivor and caregiver.

-The South Alabama Regional Stroke Support Group meets the 3rd Tuesday of each month at 6 p.m. in the USA Medical Center third floor radiology classroom The mission is to offer support and assistance to stroke survivors and caregivers.
-Meetings are open to the community free of charge.
+The South Alabama Regional Stroke Support Group meets the third Tuesday of each month at 6 p.m. in the University Hospital Café Conference room, located off the hospital cafeteria on the second floor.
+The mission is to offer support and assistance to stroke survivors and caregivers.
+Meetings are free of charge and open to the community.
 The group consists of stroke survivors, caregivers and people with an interest in preventing a stroke.
 Each month the topic varies, focusing on stroke prevention or health issues.
-Please call (251) 471-7671 for additional information.
+Please call the Stroke Certification Coordinator at (251) 471-7671 or email email@example.com for additional information.

 © 2018 USA Health